Looking to put your business in front of the targeted audience? Well, first you must rank on the first page of the Google search result.

 If the products you’re selling require the user to think, save and research your product, you may not see the ROI instantly as you expected.
 Simply because you have a customer life cycle to go through.
 Your deal could be potentially 5-6 figures high, so you are talking about high-ticket sales here.
 If you’re used to playing the long game, then Google Ads can help you to reach more potential customers.

-Therefore, you need to think and research about the products you are selling before running an ad campaign.
+Therefore, you need to think and research the products you are selling before running an ad campaign.
 Many customers want something that can help solve their problems.

 9. Click Fraud